Ransom Room: Trial and execution of Atahualpa (1533)

 After the battle of Cajamarca, Atahualpa offered Pizarro to buy his liberty by filling the room where he was kept prisoner with gold and the two following rooms with silver, up to the level of the reach of his arm.
-The room was 6.70 m (22 feet) long and 5.18 m wide (17 feet) long, while the red line marking the height of the Inca's reach, was 2.75 m (9 feet) high.
+The room was 6.70 m (22 feet) long and 5.18 m wide (17 feet), while the red line marking the height of the Inca's reach, was 2.75 m (9 feet) high.
 Atahualpa also offered to twice fill a smaller room with silver, asking for two months to do so.

-The total collection of the gold, after being melted down into standard ingots, and before division amongst the Spaniards, amounted to 1,326,539 pesos de oro, worth 15,500,000 in 1847 U.S. dollars.
-This equates to nearly half a billion dollars in today's money.
+The total collection of the gold, after being melted down into standard ingots, and before division amongst the Spaniards, amounted to 1,326,539 pesos de oro, worth 15,500,000 in 1847 U.S. dollars, or more than half a billion dollars today.
 The silver amounted to 51,610 marks.
 Some of the most beautiful articles were saved for the emperor's royal fifth, which included vases, imitations of plants and animals, and a fountain.

 The Inca now demanded to be set free.
 Diego de Almagro demanded the Inca's death, necessary for peace and in the interests of the Spanish crown, though Pizarro and Hernando de Soto were reluctant.
 Pizarro finally conceded to a trial, acting as a judge alongside Almagro.
 The twelve charges included usurpation of the crown, assassination of his brother Huáscar, squandering public revenues, idolatry, adultery, and attempting to incite an insurrection.
 He was found guilty and sentenced to be burned alive that night.
 Father Vincente de Valverde signed the judgement stating, "in his opinion, the Inca, at all events, deserved death."

 Atahualpa turned to Pizarro and exclaimed, "What have I done, or my children, that I should meet such a fate?
 And from your hands, too, you, who have met with friendship and kindness from my people, with whom I have shared my treasures, who have received nothing but benefits from my hands!"

 Two hours after sunset on 29 Aug.
 1533, the Inca was prepared to be burned at the stake, when Friar Valverde offered death by garrote, if Atahualpa would consent to be baptized.
 The Inca agreed, assuming the name Francisco Atahualpa in honor of Francisco Pizarro.
 His last requests to Pizarro were that his remains be transported to Quito, and that he have compassion on his children.

 After Atahualpa was executed, the end of the "Tahuantinsuyo" (Inca Empire) was near, with the Spanish conquest of Peru.